-With Hurricane Harvey barely behind us and Hurricane Irma quickly approaching, we're reminded of how devastating natural disasters can be.
+With Hurricane Harvey and Irma behind us and Hurricane Florence approaching, we're reminded of how devastating natural disasters can be.
 Recovery efforts in Texas will continue on for quite sometime, but preliminary estimates are nearing $190 billion for the damage Hurricane Harvey caused.
 This serves as a grim reminder of just how critical business continuity and disaster recovery planning is.

 In the FEMA video below, we meet Chantel, Abby and Adam; three survivors from Hurricane Sandy, the Moore, Oklahoma tornado and the Poinsettia Wildfire outside of San Diego, California.
 For these three, the day that disaster struck, it started like any other day.

 Business Continuity Planning

 Business continuity is proactive planning to help avoid and mitigate risks associated with a variety of business disruptions.
 These type of plans include detailed steps that should be taken before, during, a and after an event in order to maintain operations and financial viability of an organization.